jihoo529/DAT-master/README.md

 - **Field Filtering**: Use the right panel to check/uncheck fields and filter the data according to your needs.

 ## Getting Started
-Follow these steps to set up and run `dat-editor` on your local machine.
+Follow these steps to set up and run `DAT-master` on your local machine.

 ### Prerequisites
 Ensure you have the following installed: